RMK

 ]

-The number of layers/rows/cols should be identical with what's already in [matrix] section.
+The number of rows/cols in default keymap should be identical with what's already defined.
+Here is an example of keymap definition.

 In each row, some keys are set.
 Due to the limitation of toml file, all keys are strings.
 RMK would parse the strings and fill them to actual keymap initializer, like what's in keymap.rs